wlshiu/my_note/note_sx/note_cotex-M3.md

 + ROM code (for boot)
     - function
-        1. Search specific MARK ("SNC7312A") in SPI Flash, and get the BINs loading table
+        1. Search specific MARK ("MyChipName") in SPI Flash, and get the BINs loading table
             > header info of loading table is defined in `LoadTable.s`

         2. loading bootloader_bin to `PRAM`